visgl/deck.gl/docs/attribute-management.md

 **Note**: A layer only renders when a property change is detected.
-For performance reasons, property change detection uses shallow compare, which means that mutating an element inside a buffer or a mutable data array does not register as a property change, and thus does not trigger a rerender.
+For performance reasons, property change detection uses shallow compare, which means that mutating an element inside a buffer or a mutable data array does not register as a property change, and thus does not trigger a re-render.
 To force trigger a render after mutating buffers, simply increment the `renderCount` property.
 To force trigger a buffer update after mutating data, increment the `updateCount` property.